 There’s no denying that Australians love their sport.
-And, as we head into our next sporting season, it’s time to fill the sport-shaped gap and learn what it takes to be a champion by diving into these incredibly inspiring and refreshingly honest autobiographies of some of the greatest athletes the world has ever seen.
+And, if you’re looking to score a new book to read, it’s most likely the time to fill the sport-shaped gap and learn what it takes to be a champion by diving into these incredibly inspiring and refreshingly honest autobiographies of some of the greatest athletes the world has ever seen.

 Discover what it took for Kobe Bryant to become a basketball icon; learn the struggles Tyson Fury had to overcome to get back in the ring; and become heavyweight champion and uncover the man behind the legend, Shane Warne.

 So, if you’re in search of a newfound favourite, be sure to make your way through our list of the best sport autobiography books you must read in 2023!